VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.aws.accessKey array
      Optional AWS AccessKey to use for the corresponding -remoteWrite.url if -remoteWrite.aws.useSigv4 is set Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.aws.ec2Endpoint array
+     Optional AWS EC2 API endpoint to use for the corresponding -remoteWrite.url if -remoteWrite.aws.useSigv4 is set Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.aws.region array
      Optional AWS region to use for the corresponding -remoteWrite.url if -remoteWrite.aws.useSigv4 is set